paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-509-commercial-space-launch-activities.md

 **(f) Launch Not an Export; Reentry Not an Import.—** A launch vehicle, reentry vehicle, or payload that is launched or reentered is not, because of the launch or reentry, an export or import, respectively, for purposes of a law controlling exports or imports, except that payloads launched pursuant to foreign trade zone procedures as provided for under the Foreign Trade Zones Act ([19 U.S.C.
 81a–81u](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section81a–81u&num=0&edition=prelim)) shall be considered exports with regard to customs entry.

+**(g) Nonapplication.—**

-**(g) Nonapplication.—** This chapter does not apply to—
+(1) **In general.—** — This chapter does not apply to—

-(1) a launch, reentry, operation of a launch vehicle or reentry vehicle, operation of a launch site or reentry site, or other space activity the Government carries out for the Government; or
+  (A) a launch, reentry, operation of a launch vehicle or reentry vehicle, operation of a launch site or reentry site, or other space activity the Government carries out for the Government; or

-(2) planning or policies related to the launch, reentry, operation, or activity.
+  (B) planning or policies related to the launch, reentry, operation, or activity under subparagraph (A).

+(2) **Rule of construction.—** — The following activities are not space activities the Government carries out for the Government under paragraph (1):

+  (A) A government astronaut being carried within a launch vehicle or reentry vehicle under this chapter.

+  (B) A government astronaut performing activities directly relating to the launch, reentry, or other operation of the launch vehicle or reentry vehicle under this chapter.

 ### Statutory Notes